MaraScott/react-native-fabricjs-image-editor/README.md

 This command updates:

 - `dist/react-app.bundle.js` – concatenated Fabric.js + runtime + React UI for the browser entry point
-- `dist/editor-inline.html` – the self-contained HTML document
+- `dist/editor-inline.html` – the self-contained HTML document generated from the vanilla JS editor
 - `react-native/editorHtml.js` – the inline string consumed by the React Native wrapper

 ## Repository structure